Aughton Woods

 Wetland wildlife haven, home to Dyfi Osprey Project and Dyfi Wildlife Centre

-Wildlife and wildflowers have reclaimed this former quarry in the heart of the Ribble Valley.
+Wildlife and wildflowers have reclaimed this former quarry in the heart of the Ribble Valley, now a mosaic of woodland and meadows.

 A number of flooded gravel pits noted for their abundance of wildfowl and waterbird communities.